qxxxb/ctf/2020/xmas_ctf/dox_the_yak_v4/README.md

 ## Challenge

-You have been warned that this could happen.
+You have been warned that this could happen. \
 Note: Wrap the feet-related thing with X-MAS{}

 ## Solution

+Solved with tourpran.

 1. Stalk him on Twitter